Offshore Merchant Account – International Credit Card Processing

 Third-World Country Banks.These banks often pose a greater risk due to political or economic turmoil.
 The U.S. Government is known to bail failing financial institutions, but it’s not the case in other countries.
 Banks or Merchant Service Providers get shut down and merchants will be left without funds especially if a reserve was held.

-If offshore processing is the option you are choosing, take some measures to protect yourself:
+If offshore processing or International Credit Card Processing is the option you are choosing, take some measures to protect yourself:

 Ask for short batch-out times